USAA Bank mortgage review

 What is USAA?

-Founded in 1922, USAA offers loans, banking products, investments and insurance to the military and their families.
+Founded in 1922 in San Antonio, Texas, USAA offers loans and mortgages, banking products, investments and insurance to more than 13 million former and current military members and their families.